 AB Leadership Roles

-All students that have participated on a break experience (weekend or week-long) during a previous semester are eligible to apply for the Site Leader position.
+All students that have participated in a break experience (StayBreak or week-long) during a previous semester are eligible to apply for the Site Leader position.
 SLs take an active role in educating and leading peers through a service experience focused on a social issue they are passionate about.

 Site Leaders are held to a high standard and adhere to the expectations of the AB program as a whole.
 These expectations include:

-- Cooperation with Coordinator of Alternative Breaks and Community Partnerships, co-site leader, and other site leaders.
+- Cooperation with the Alternative Breaks Coordinator, co-site leader, and Resident Scholars.

 - Remain flexible, open-minded, and responsible.

-- Educating yourself and your participants about the issue relative to your site.
+- Educate yourself and the participants about the issue relative to your site.

 - Commitment to the Alternative Break “no drugs or alcohol” policy

-To learn more about the position contact any of our Alternative Break Board members.
+To learn more about the position, contact our Recruitment Chair.

-Resident Scholars are faculty, staff and Graduate Students of Georgia Southern University.
-This role allows for rich and meaningful interactions with students outside of the office, classroom or events on campus.
-Resident Scholars live and work with the students in a hands-on, service-focused environment for a week or weekend of time within a new community.
+Resident Scholars are faculty, staff, and graduate assistants of Georgia Southern University.
+This role allows for rich and meaningful interactions with students outside of the office, classroom, or events on campus.
+Resident Scholars lodge and volunteer with the students in a hands-on, service-focused environment for the duration of an Alternative Breaks experience.

 Please Note: The break locations and organizations we work with are not posted on our website intentionally.
 They are kept secret and revealed to student participants at our Site Reveal event for each week-long break cycle of the year on the Statesboro campus.
 You are more than welcome to contact Kasie Thompson (email@example.com) to learn more specific details about a break of interest before applying.